klausi/mastodon-twitter-sync/README.md

 delete_older_favs = true
 ```

+## Preview what's going to be synced

+You can preview what's going to be synced using the `--dry-run` option:

+    cargo run --release -- --dry-run

+This is running a sync without actually posting.

+## Skip existing posts and only sync new posts

+If you already have posts in one or both of your accounts and you want to exclude them from being synced you can use `--skip-existing-posts`.
+This is going to mark all posts as synced without actually posting them.

 ## Periodic execution

 Every run of the program only synchronizes the accounts once.
 Use Cron to run it periodically, recommended every 10 minutes: